solderneer/solderneer/site/src/content/notes/some-hard-problems.md

 ---
-title: "Some hard problems"
+title: Some hard problems
-emoji: "❓"
+emoji: ❓
 pubDate: 04-Jun-2023
 updatedDate: 04-Jun-2023
-tags: ["type/index"]
+tags:
+  - type/index
 ---

 This is an evolving list of 10-20 hard problems that I'm currently stuck on.
 By keeping these [[top-of-mind]], I can always pounce and work on them when I see something that could be relevant to them.